25+ Powerful Chatbot Features That Can Transform Your Business

 One of the biggest obstacles to scaling a business is the increasing number of customer interactions, which can quickly overwhelm a support team.
 Luckily, well-implemented chatbots can completely solve that problem.

-Studies show that chatbots manage 30% of live chat communications and 80% of routine tasks, freeing up human agents to focus on more complex query cases.
+Research from IBM shows chatbots manage 30% of live chat communications and 80% of routine tasks, freeing up human agents to focus on more complex query cases.
 And AI-based chatbots available today can even handle many of the more complex tasks as well.

 Plus, chatbots are able to handle varying volumes of interactions without compromising performance and ensuring uninterrupted service.
 This helps scale your business without sacrificing the customer experience while ensuring that the first interactions with your company are positive.